vladigleba/vladigleba.github.io/posts/prophecy/prophets.md

 > Her gates are sunk into the ground; he hath destroyed and broken her bars: her king and her princes are among the Gentiles: *the law is no more; her prophets also find no vision from the LORD*.
 {% ct 'Lamentations 2:9' %}

 When God’s people knowingly rebel against His holy law, He withdraws the prophetic gift because the gifts of the Spirit are for those who genuinely desire to live a life of complete surrender to Him—a life that’s in harmony with and in obedience to His teachings, summarized in His law {% rf 'Matthew 22:36-40' %}.
-This principle explains why God sent a prophet once His remnant church emerged in the 1800s that kept, and still keeps, all of His commandments, including the seventh-day Sabbath observed by Jesus (see [“God’s Rest Day”](/posts/basics/sabbath.md)).
+This principle explains why God sent a prophet once His remnant church emerged in the 1800s that kept, and still keeps, all of His commandments, including the [seventh-day Sabbath](/posts/basics/sabbath.md) observed by Jesus.
 God also knows exactly when His people are in need of warning, counsel, and guidance, and when that time comes, He lovingly sends them a prophet to strengthen them {% rf 'Proverbs 29:18' %}.

 ## Who empowers prophets to speak on God’s behalf?